brdlyp/iPSK-Manager/BULK_GROUP_CHANGE_FEATURE.md

 ## Testing Checklist

 ### Basic Functionality
-- [ ] Checkboxes appear in the endpoints table
+- [ ] Checkboxes appear in the endpoints table (larger size, easier to click)
 - [ ] Select All checkbox works correctly
 - [ ] Individual checkboxes can be selected/deselected
 - [ ] Selected count badge updates correctly
+- [ ] Bulk Group Change button is always visible
-- [ ] Bulk Group Change button appears when endpoints are selected
+- [ ] Bulk Group Change button is disabled (greyed out) when no endpoints are selected
+- [ ] Tooltip appears when hovering over disabled button: "Select one or more endpoints to enable bulk group change"
-- [ ] Bulk Group Change button hides when no endpoints are selected
+- [ ] Bulk Group Change button becomes enabled when endpoints are selected
+- [ ] Tooltip disappears when button is enabled

 ### Modal Dialog
 - [ ] Modal opens when Bulk Group Change button is clicked